enoch-sit/boilerplate-accounting-nodejs-typescript/Guide/BackgroundKnowledge.md

 - TTL index automatically removes expired verifications
 - References user by userId

+---

 ## API Structure

-The API is organized into route modules, middleware, and services:
+The API is organized into route modules using Express.js.
+Routes define endpoints that clients can interact with, while middleware functions handle tasks such as authentication and error handling.

 ```mermaid
 graph TB